Locations:

 How are voice disorders treated?

-Some short-term voice disorders, such as hoarseness, might improve by resting your voice.
-Avoid shouting, singing or straining your voice for several days.
-Talk as little as possible.
+Some short-term voice disorders might improve by resting your voice.
+Your healthcare provider may advise you to avoid shouting, singing or straining your voice for several days.
+They may tell you to try to talk as little as possible.

 Prevention